airbnb/javascript/react/README.md

     ```

 ## Quotes
-  - Always use double quotes (`"`) for JSX attributes, but single quotes for all other JavaScript.
+  - Always use double quotes (`"`) for JSX attributes, but single quotes for all other JS.
     ```javascript
     // bad
     <Foo bar='bar' />